-Our Handspun Indigenous Organic Cotton Yarn is a collaboration between farmers and hand spinners strengthening the rights of rurally located women by providing earning opportunities and developing connections with resonant knitters across the globe.
-This new line of hand spun yarn represents an emergent solidarity economy that centers indigenous culture, our relationship with each other and the environment.
+Our handspun indigenous organic cotton yarn is a collaboration between farmers and hand spinners strengthening the rights of rurally located women.
+This project provides earning opportunities, skills exchange and the development of connection - energizing the makers movement across the globe.
+This yarn line represents an emergent solidarity economy that centers indigenous culture, our relationship with each other and the environment.

 The cotton farmers we engage with have owned and worked their land for many generations.
 We are proud to be connected to this socially and ecologically regenerative farming practice.

-Scientists holding research and development budgets previously focused on the study and promotion of long staple American varieties of cotton but the tides are changing and there is now growing acknowledgment that cotton indigenous to India are a viable natural fiber during the chapter we are living now of Climate Crisis due to their ability to grow on very little water - withstanding very high temperatures.
+Scientists holding research and development budgets have historically focused on the study and promotion of long staple American varieties of cotton but the tides are changing and there is now a growing acknowledgment that cotton indigenous to India are a viable natural fiber for the Climate Crisis we are living in due to their ability to grow on very little water - withstanding very high temperatures.

-Images Courtesy of : Lucas Speigel and Sam Fleischner
+Images Courtesy of : Lucas Speigel, Sam Fleischner & Agyesh Madan